wclr/yalc/README.md

 ### Retreat and Restore

-- Instead of completely removing package you may temporary set it back it with `yalc retreat [--all]` for example before package publication to remote registry.
+- Instead of completely removing package you may temporary set it back with `yalc retreat [--all]` for example before package publication to remote registry.
 - After or later restore it with `yalc restore`.

 ### Use with **Yarn/Pnpm workspaces**